-- 1. Extended one-generation reproductive toxicity study (Annex X, Section 8.7.3.; test method: OECD TG 443) by oral route, in rats, specified as follows: - Ten weeks premating exposure duration for the parental (P0) generation; - The highest dose level in P0 animals must be determined based on clear evidence of an adverse effect on sexual function and fertility without severe suffering or deaths in P0 animals as specified further in Appendix 1, or follow the limit dose concept.
-The reporting of the study must provide the justification for the setting of the dose levels; - Cohort 1A (Reproductive toxicity); and - Cohort 1B (Reproductive toxicity) without extension to mate the Cohort 1B animals to produce the F2 generation.
+- 1. Extended one-generation reproductive toxicity study (Annex X, Section 8.7.3.; test method: EU B.56./OECD TG 443) by oral route, in rats, specified as follows: - Ten weeks premating exposure duration for the parental (P0) generation; - The highest dose level in PO animals must be determined based on clear evidence of an adverse effects on sexual function and fertility without severe suffering or deaths in PO animals as specified further in Appendix 1, or follow the limit dose concept.
+The reporting of the study must provide the justification for the setting of the dose levels; - Cohort 1A (Reproductive toxicity); and - Cohort 1B (Reproductive toxicity) with extension to mate Cohort 1B animals to produce the F2 generation which shall be followed to weaning; and - Cohort 3 (Developmental immunotoxicity).

 You must report the study performed according to the above specifications.
-Any expansion of the study must be scientifically justified.
+Any expansions of the study design must be scientifically justified.